Updated: Jul 8

-New year, new goals, new chess tournaments, new games, and most importantly, new skills to master.
+New year, new goals, new tournaments, and most importantly, new skills to master.
 Are you willing to put in all the effort necessary to progress this year?
 If your answer is yes then keep reading; chances are you will get something valuable.

-The best time to start thinking about our career as chess players is, without a doubt, the beginning of a new year.
-At this moment, you can read what future events you would like to participate in, how much it would cost, as well as create a training program to achieve your goals.
+The best time to start thinking about improvement as a chess player is, without a doubt, the beginning of a new year.
+At this moment, you can read what future events you would like to participate in, and how much it would cost, as well as create a training program to achieve your goals.

 What should be your goal to train in chess?